rstudio/rstudio-conf-2022-program/business-intelligence/building-client-portal-app.md

 talk_id: 22053
 talk_slug: building-client-portal-app
 talk_type: regular
+talk_tags: [finance, interop, shiny]
 session_slug: business-intelligence
-block: 3-5-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Building a client portal app for a mortgage management group with embedded Power BI reports
+talk_title: "Building a client portal app for a mortgage management group with embedded Power BI reports"
 # A short version of the title, suitable for small displays
 talk_title_short: Building a client portal app for a mortgage management group with embedded Power BI reports
 # A link to your talk's materials, when ready